Trump team says Twitter too small to be included in tech meeting

 "They weren’t invited because they aren’t big enough," the transition official said.

-With a market capitalization of $13.85 billion, Twitter is smaller than Facebook and Amazon, companies that were included in the meeting in New York.
+With a market capitalisation of $13.85 billion (£11 billion), Twitter (TWTR.N) is smaller than Facebook (FB.O) and Amazon (AMZN.O), companies that were included in the meeting in New York.

-The smallest company in attendance was electric car maker Tesla, with a market capitalization of $31.92 billion.
+The smallest company in attendance was electric car maker Tesla, with a market capitalisation of $31.92 billion.

 Twitter's platform played a big role in Trump's ability to speak directly to millions of voters.
 Trump leveraged his sizable following on Twitter to circumvent traditional media to speak directly to the public and to bash his opponents.